koendv/at32f435-board/README.md

 - battery backup for the real-time clock.
 - One full-speed USB, 12 MBit/s.
 - CAN bus, 1 Mbit/s.
 - JST connectors for GPIO, I2C, SPI and CAN.
-- between processor and JST connectors there is room for custom hardware.
+- between processor and JST connectors there is room to add electronics for a project.

 The cable for the connectors is a "JST SH 1.0mm to Dupont".

 [easyeda](https://easyeda.com/) was used to draw the schematic and the pcb. [jlcpcb](https://jlcpcb.com/) assembled the board and 3D-printed the enclosure.
-The hardware project is at [oshwlab](https://oshwlab.com/koendv/at32f435-board).

 ## display